timothyshull/programming_notes/hardware/digital_design.md

     - schematic tells the programmer the function of each pin and the hardware designer what connections to physically make
 - PIC32 organizes groups of GPIOs into ports that are read and written together
-    - each port may have up to 16 GPIO pins, although the PIC32 doesn’t have enough pins to provide that many signals for all of its ports
+    - each port may have up to 16 GPIO pins, although the PIC32 doesn't have enough pins to provide that many signals for all of its ports
     - each port is controlled by two registers
         - TRISx